lawik/notes/Blog - The Future Stack.md

 Databases are a bit of a special case here.
 They are the worst.
 And the most important.
 They are where trade-offs matter the most.
 This is also why they are the most common bottleneck.
 There are things we refuse to trade off.

+Apparently we want to keep our data.
+We want it to be the same when we read it back as when we wrote it.
+We want it to be easy to query and manipulate.
+We want it to be fast.
+Fast can mean retrieval time for a single record, a whole-ass query with joins and also when many queries are made at the same time.
+We place high demand and are willing sacrifice very little with databases.

 ## History-time

 I didn't come up in Rails but to my understanding Rails is a web framework that was willing to trade off clarity and rigour for expressiveness and productivity.
 It was built in a language that was willing to trade away performance for simplicity and a certain type of elegance.

 Heroku came up and offered something that fit with Rails.
 The trade-offs made for Heroku didn't constrain Rails at all and offered immense conveniences.
 They were complementary and harmonious.
 You could shove a Rails-shaped piece in the Heroku-shaped slot without friction.

 Rails became a darling of the startup space.
 The startup is a very opinionated solution as well.
 Quickly explore a domain with disposable solutions.
 Create MVPs, ship prototypes, find product-market-fit then achieve growth.
-Performance, rigour and maintainability are not even on the list of startup priorities.
+Performance, rigour and maintainability are not even on the list of startup priorities usually.
 There was no friction between the startup way and the Rails way.

 The trade-offs are well aligned.
 The Rails startup on Heroku achieves their solution in the simplest possible way.
 Without friction or contradiction.

-Elsewhere, way earlier there was a wild software lab that had the task of creating a platform to operate telecom systems robustly.
+About 40 years ago now in Sweden there was a wild software lab.
+They had the task of creating a platform to operate telecom systems robustly.
 The requirements included performance aspects such as low latency, concurrent operation, operational aspects around deploying without downtime and strong focus on reliability.
 It must not go down.
 This was a very different industry.
 Decidedly not a startup and it had very different trade-offs to consider.
 And from this we got Erlang and OTP.

 For completeness we must quote Dijkstra.